F-singularities in families: Relative non-F-pure ideals

 We now vary $m$.
 Choose $U = U_{n,n+1}$ that works for $m = n + 1$ and consider the diagram:

 where the maps labeled $(\phi^{n})^{1/p^e}\otimes \ldots$ and $(\phi^{n+1})^{1/p^e}\otimes \ldots$ are induced as in \eqref{eq.Twist1}.
 We know that over $U$, $\phi^{n+1}$ and $\phi^n$ have the same image.
 Therefore, so do $(\phi^{n})^{1/p^e}\otimes \ldots$ and $(\phi^{n+1})^{1/p^e}\otimes \ldots$ again over $U$ (since tensor is right exact).
 But then, composing with $(\phi\otimes \ldots)$ one more time, we know $\phi^{n+1} = (\phi \otimes \ldots) \circ ((\phi^{n})^{1/p^e} \otimes \ldots)$ and $\phi^{n+2} = (\phi \otimes \ldots) \circ ((\phi^{n+1})^{1/p^e}\otimes \ldots)$ also have the same image over $U$.
 Thus they also share the image with $\phi^{n}$ over $U$.
 Hence, if $\ba_{n,n+1}|_U= \ba_{n+1,n+1}|_U$, then $\ba_{n,n+2}|_U=\ba_{n+2,n+2}|_U$.
-We use this iteratedly to obtain that $\ba_{n,m}|_U = \ba_{m,m}$, which is exactly the statement of the proposition. \end{proof}
+We use this iteratedly to obtain that $\ba_{n,m}|_U = \ba_{m,m}|_U$, which is exactly the statement of the proposition. \end{proof}

 We give three examples of these $\sigma_n$ and $U_n$.
 In the first example, we show that it is possible that the images $\sigma_n(X/V, \phi)$ never stabilize in the sense of \autoref{prop.StabilizingSigma} on all of $V$ but only over an open set.
 We do the same in the second example, but with respect to a more interesting choice of $X$ and $\phi$.
-In the final example, we show that stabilization occurs at $n = 2$ (instead of at $n = 1$).
+Finally, we give an example where stabilization occurs at $n = 2$ (instead of at $n = 1$).